Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 where the summation is now taken over all the bulk eigenstates $\{|\psi_{j}\rangle\}$ of $\hat{H}$ under the OBC.
 The whole lattice of length $L=L_{{\rm B}}+2L_{{\rm E}}$ is decomposed into three segments, with a bulk region of length $L_{{\rm B}}$ in the middle and two edge regions of the same length $L_{{\rm E}}$ at the left and right boundaries of the open chain.
 The trace ${\rm Tr}_{{\rm B}}(\cdot)$ is only taken over the bulk region, which excludes all possible interruptions caused by the NHSE in the edge regions.
 The resulting $W_{0}$ was found to be able to faithfully capture the topological phase transitions and bulk-edge correspondence in 1D, chiral symmetric non-Hermitian systems even in the presence of NHSE \cite{NHSE10}.
-It was also suggested to be equivalent to the topological winding number defined through the non-Bloch Brillouin zone of non-Hermitian systems.
-By definition, the winding number $W_{0}$ in Eq. (\ref{eq:W0StatOpen}) is also robust to perturbations induced by symmetry-preserved disorders and impurities, making it applicable to more general situations.
-In the clean, Hermitian and thermodynamic limit, the $W_{0}$ in Eq. (\ref{eq:W0StatOpen}) can be further reduced to the $w_{0}$ in Eq. (\ref{eq:W0Stat}) \cite{Tenfold01,WN01,WN02}.
+It was also suggested to be equivalent to the topological winding number defined through the generalized Brillouin zone of non-Hermitian systems.
+By definition, the winding number $W_{0}$ in Eq.~(\ref{eq:W0StatOpen}) is also robust to perturbations induced by symmetry-preserved disorders and impurities, making it applicable to more general situations.
+In the clean, Hermitian, and thermodynamic limit, the $W_{0}$ in Eq.~(\ref{eq:W0StatOpen}) can be further reduced to the $w_{0}$ in Eq.~(\ref{eq:W0Stat}) \cite{Tenfold01,WN01,WN02}.

 For a non-Hermitian Floquet system, we can state its chiral symmetry as follows \cite{ZhouNHFTP01}.
-From the Eq. (\ref{eq:Heff}), we can express the Floquet operator as $\hat{U}=e^{-i\hat{H}_{{\rm eff}}}$, where we have set the driving period $T=1$ for brevity.
-Viewing the $\hat{H}_{{\rm eff}}$ as a static Hamiltonian, we say that it possesses the chiral symmetry if there exists a unitary Hermitian operator ${\cal S}$ such that ${\cal S}\hat{H}_{{\rm eff}}{\cal S}=-\hat{H}_{{\rm eff}}$.
+From Eq.~(\ref{eq:Heff}), we can express the Floquet operator as $\hat{U}=e^{-i\hat{H}_{{\rm eff}}}$, where we have set the driving period $T=1$ for brevity.
+Viewing the $\hat{H}_{{\rm eff}}$ as a static Hamiltonian, we say that it respects the chiral symmetry if there exists a unitary and Hermitian operator ${\cal S}$ such that ${\cal S}\hat{H}_{{\rm eff}}{\cal S}=-\hat{H}_{{\rm eff}}$.
 At the level of $\hat{U}$, the chiral symmetry then implies that